sreeraksha-ss/Face-Detection/README.md

 I have used Voila-Jones one of the prominent face detection algoritms

 * Face_Detection_Viola_Jones(single_and_multi_faces) file consists of code using classes and objects to detect a single face on a single image or multi faces on a single image
-* If youre intrested only in the reults they are in the files DetectionSumedh.jpg and MultifaceDetection are the results.
+* If youre intrested only in the output,do check the files DetectionSumedh.jpg and MultifaceDetection .

 The steps include:
 * Reading the image